 3D scanning accuracy normally ranges between 10 - 100 microns.
 3D scanners typically excel at measuring large parts that do not contain small surface features, as the accuracy isn't high enough to obtain high-resolution surface shape data.
 With the VL Series, high-magnification lenses can be used to capture up to 16 million data points on the surface of a part, ensuring even small features or targets can be accurately measured.

 3D scanning is a non-contact form of measurement that captures the three-dimensional shape of a target object through the use of a projected light source.
-3D scanners may project a laser onto the surface, and measure the time required for the laser to return to the light receiving element to map the surface of the part.
-Other 3D scanners project a striped pattern onto the target object and measure the displacement of the lines to construct the 3D model.
+Optical scanners typically project a white or blue striped pattern onto the target object, and measure the displacement of the lines to construct the 3D model.
+A 3D laser scanner projects a laser onto the target surface, and measures the time required for the laser to return to the light-receiving element to map the surface of the part.
+Both white/blue light 3D scanners and 3D laser scanning systems can be used to perform measurements

 3D scanners are used to acquire data on target objects so the user can visualize and measure the surface of the object.
 Some 3D scanners allow scanned objects to be directly compared against their CAD model, so users can quickly understand how a manufactured part differs from the design.
 3D scanners are used in quality control and research and prototyping across many industries, including stamping, molding, casting, and electronics.